-3.1 The PUWER
+3.1 PUWER

 These guidance notes are concerned with Regulations 11 and 12 of PUWER.
 An extract is appended to this document and it is recommended that this be read in full.
 (There is also a listing of relevant documents in appendix B).
-In summary, Regulation 11 requires an employer to take measures to prevent access to any dangerous part of machinery or measures to stop the movement of any dangerous part before a person enters the danger zone.
+In summary, Regulation 11 requires an employer to take effective measures to prevent access to any dangerous part of machinery or effective measures to stop the movement of any dangerous part before a person enters the danger zone.
 With regard to the measures to be taken there is a strict hierarchy of control measures which need to be examined in terms of their practicability.
 They are ranked in order of importance as follows:-

-- Fixed guards - Other guards or protection devices - Protection appliances (unlikely to be applicable) - and the provision of information instruction, training and supervision as is necessary.
+- Fixed guards - Other guards (eg interlocked guards) or protection devices (eg interlocked proximity guards) - Protection appliances (unlikely to be applicable instead of guards) - and the provision of information instruction, training and supervision as is necessary.